umd-db/cmsc424-fall2025/project4/README.md

 **Hint:** BNLJ and BNLJOptimized extend from `JoinOperator`.
 You should be familiar with this class, it contains some useful methods which can help you get the different iterators such as `getPageIterator`, `getRecordIterator` and `getBlockIterator`.
 **NOTE:** BNLJOptimized needs access to numBuffer, you may use that number from `BNLJOptimizedOperator`.

+For INLJ, complete `INLJOperator.java`.
+The INLJ tests in `TestINLJOperator` should pass once this is complete.

 ### 3: External Sort